Adam Frazier: San Diego Padres (2021)

-On July 25, 2021, the Pirates traded Frazier to the San Diego Padres, along with $1.4 million in cash, in exchange for infielder Tucupita Marcano, pitcher Michell Miliano, and outfielder Jack Suwinski.
-In 2021 he batted .305/.368/.411, and led the major leagues in line drive percentage, at 29.4%.
+On July 25, 2021, the Pirates traded Frazier to the San Diego Padres, along with $1.4 million for infielder Tucupita Marcano, outfielder Jack Suwinski, and pitcher Michell Miliano.
+For both the Padres and Pirates, he batted .305/.368/.411 and led the majors in line drive percentage, at 29.4%.

 Seattle Mariners (2022)

-On November 27, 2021, the Padres traded Frazier to the Seattle Mariners for Ray Kerr and outfielder Corey Rosier.
-He achieved season career-highs by playing in 156 games and stealing 11 bases.
-His offensive statistics declined from the previous campaign as he batted .238/.301/.311.
-Besides the 124 games at second base, he also saw action defensively at shortstop and each of the three outfield positions.
+On November 27, 2021, the Padres traded Frazier to the Seattle Mariners for pitcher Ray Kerr and outfielder Corey Rosier.
+Frazier set career-highs by playing in 156 games and stealing 11 bases in 2022, but his other offensive statistics declined from the previous year, as he batted .238/.301/.311.
+In addition to 124 games at second base, he also played shortstop and all three outfield positions.
 He had five hits with one double, three runs scored, one RBI and one walk in five games with the Mariners in his postseason debut.
-He became a free agent on November 6, 2022.
+He became a free agent on November 6.

 Baltimore Orioles (2023)

 Frazier signed a one-year, $8 million contract with the Baltimore Orioles on December 15, 2022.
 In 141 games, Frazier hit .240/.300/.396 with 13 home runs and 36 RBI.
-He also appeared twice during the American League Division Series against the Texas Rangers, failing to get a hit across five at-bats as the Orioles were eventually eliminated.
+He also appeared in both American League (AL) Division Series against the Texas Rangers, failing to get a hit across five at-bats as the Orioles were swept.
 He became a free agent following the season.